rangsimanketkaew/deepcv/docs/installation/deepcv-cpp.md

 ## Compile TensorFlow C++ API

-You can follow the step-by-step instructions to build TensorFlow C++ API from source using GCC 9.3.1 for C++ 14:
+You can follow the step-by-step instruction to build TensorFlow C++ API from source using GCC 9.3.1 for C++ 14:

 1. Install Python 3.7 or a newer version and Bazel 3.7.2